Skip to main content

 Background

-In December 2021, the OPTN Board of Directors approved bylaw changes that will allow for a more holistic evaluation of transplant programs.
-OPTN Bylaws (PDF) outline membership requirements for organizations and individuals to participate in the U.S. transplant network.
+In December 2021, the OPTN Board of Directors approved changes to the OPTN Management and Membership Policies (previously contained in the OPTN Bylaws) that allow for a more holistic evaluation of transplant programs.
+OPTN Management and Membership Policies (PDF) outline membership requirements for organizations and individuals to participate in the U.S. transplant network.

-The OPTN Membership and Professional Standards Committee (MPSC) has historically used 1-year post-transplant graft and patient survival to identify underperforming transplant programs.
+The OPTN Membership and Professional Standards Committee (MPSC) had historically used 1-year post-transplant graft and patient survival to identify underperforming transplant programs.
 This metric only evaluates one phase of patient care.

-The new monitoring system involves four risk-adjusted measures related to the patient journey:
+The new transplant program performance monitoring system involves four risk-adjusted measures related to the patient journey:

-• 1-year conditional graft survival hazard ratio: Took effect July 14, 2022
+• 1-year conditional on 90-day graft survival hazard ratio

-• Pre-transplant mortality rate ratio (previously waitlist mortality rate): Will take effect July 25, 2024
+• Pre-transplant mortality rate ratio (previously waitlist mortality rate)

 Waitlist management and post transplant outcomes

-In developing this new system, the MPSC focused on areas within the OPTN’s authority under the OPTN Final Rule.
+In developing this system, the MPSC focused on areas within the OPTN’s authority under the OPTN Final Rule.
 The MPSC strives to support and collaborate with transplant programs to provide performance improvement opportunities, while also meeting its responsibility to monitor member performance to identify potential patient safety issues and ensure public trust in the transplantation system.
-The MPSC aimed to develop a performance monitoring system that provides maximum support for the OPTN strategic plan by increasing the number of transplants, promoting equitable access to transplantation, and fostering innovation.
-The committee’s proposal received public comments from Aug.
-3 - Sept.
-30, 2021.
+The MPSC aimed to develop a performance monitoring system that provides maximum support for the OPTN strategic plan.

-• The MPSC will review a transplant program’s performance if the transplant program meets the criteria (for either adult transplants or pediatric transplants) for:
+• As provided in OPTN Management and Membership Policies, Appendix D, D.12.A Transplant Program Performance, the MPSC will review a transplant program’s performance if the transplant program meets the criteria (for either adult transplants or pediatric transplants) for:

 • 90-day graft survival hazard ratio